gamesbook/protograf/docs/source/hexagonal_grids.rst

             side=0.5,
             x=1, y=1,
             rows=3, cols=3,
-            orientation="pointy",
-            fill="white",
+            orientation="pointy"
         )

       It has the following properties that differ from the defaults:

-      - *side* sets the length of each side of a hexagon in the grid
+      - *side* - length of each side of a hexagon in the grid
       - *x* and *y* are used to set the upper-left corner of the grid
-      - *rows* sets the number of rows  in the grid
+      - *rows* - number of rows  in the grid
-      - *cols* sets the number of columns in the grid
+      - *cols* - number of columns in the grid
       - *orientation* set to``pointy``, ensuring there is a "peak" for each hexagon
-      - *fill* - sets the color used for area of each hexagon in the grid

 ===== ======